AdobeDocs/experience-manager-cloud-service.en/help/assets/searchx.md

 ---
-title: Extending Assets Search
+title: Extend search options and feature in Adobe Experience Manager Assets
-description: Extend the search capabilities of AEM Assets beyond out-of-the-box searches for assets by strings.
+description: Extend the search capabilities of Assets.
 contentOwner: AG

 ---

-# Extending Assets Search {#extending-assets-search}
+# Extend assets search {#extend-assets-search}

 You can extend Adobe Experience Manager (AEM) Assets search capabilities.
 Out of the box, AEM Assets searches for assets by strings.